RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 This action manually registers a component with the catalog.

-You may want to do this if you haven't [configured autodiscovery](../location-management) of components or if you're using a filename which doesn't match you autodiscovery pattern.
+You may want to do this if you haven't [configured autodiscovery](../location-management) of components or if you're using a filename which doesn't match your autodiscovery pattern.

 It has two sets of options.
 The first allows you to configure the location as a complete url through `catalogInfoUrl`.